 Since gray is the new brown, I have been hearing all kinds of reactions about how cold it is, with people (including designers) declaring: ‘I would NEVER decorate with gray’.

 I even had a reader who sent me an email asking about a statement a designer had made, ‘You can’t mix two neutrals together; therefore, brown and gray can’t go together’ and I’m here to tell you, yes they can.
-And trust me, when gray becomes as mainstream as brown is right now, you will probably want it in some shape or form in your house!

 The other day I picked up an old House & Garden Magazine and flipped it open to this interior by Steven Gambrel his interiors will explain what I’m saying the best (all images in this post from his website):

-Muted blues are tricky to specify for the walls because people often get them confused between greeny grays and blue grays.
+Muted blues are tricky to specify for the walls because people often get them confused between green grays and blue grays.
 A gray that technically ‘reads’ like a neutral gray on the walls is usually a green gray, like HC-173 Edgecomb Gray (below) here the ceilings are the same colour:

 Basically if you want blue walls, you need to actually select a blue gray so that you don’t end up with baby blue.

 If you look closely at this kitchen (above) the stone countertop and flooring and subway tile have a green undertone while the interior panels of the doors have been painted a blue-gray.
 It’s subtle and doesn’t look necessarily wrong (to the untrained eye) but can you see it now that I’m describing the difference?
 Most people can.

 I prefer this combination of grays (above), because it looks more intentional.

 A more sophisticated analogous colour scheme with the blue gray walls and toss cushion paired with the green gray drapery, upholstery and carpeting.